Market power

 The Understated Relationship Between Market Dominance and Political Influence

-A new model explains the feedback loop between monopolies and politicians and the unexpected developments in the relationships between the two, as...
+A new model explains the feedback loop between monopolies and politicians and the unexpected developments in the relationships between the two, as well as...

 Countering Employer Monopsony Power With Fundamental Labor Rights